 Every third grader will be given two crickets to care for and observe until the school year ends.
 Details about what the crickets need to remain healthy and happy are given below.

 Crickets need a container that is dry, has fresh air, and is not too bright.
-Poke small holes in the lid of your container to let in fresh air.
+Poke lots of small holes in the lid of your container to let in fresh air.
 Make sure there is nothing sticky inside the cage that crickets can get caught on or injured.

-Your crickets need places to hide.
+Crickets need places to hide.
 They don’t feel safe out in the open.
 Put crumpled paper, paper cups, or cardboard in the container for them to hide behind.

 Crickets like peace and quiet!
 Keep them away from loud noises.
 The males will sing when they get older; the females don’t sing.